U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 A Registered Agent is a person or company designated to receive service of process and official state correspondence on behalf of a business entity (LLC, corporation, etc.) registered in a U.S. state.
 This is a state-level requirement, not a federal one.

-Who requires it: Every LLC, corporation, or other business entity registered in a U.S. state must designate a Registered Agent in that state.
+Who requires one: Every LLC, corporation, or other business entity registered in a U.S. state must designate a Registered Agent in that state.
 This applies to both domestic and foreign-owned entities.

 What the agent does: Receives service of process (lawsuits, subpoenas), state government correspondence (annual report reminders, tax notices), and other official documents addressed to the business entity.
 The Registered Agent's address is listed publicly in the state's business registry.